Strips Pendant Lamp

 Manufacturer: Quality System, Dragor, Denmark.

-Other versions: Also made as a table lamp.
+Other versions: The Strips pendant lamp was also made as a table lamp.

-Text on the box for the assembly of the lamp
+Text on the box for the assembly of the Strips pendant lamp

 Place lamp fitting, cable and bulb on the roundel with the hole in the middle (Fig. 1).